joernio/joern/docs/content/_index.md

 Joern is a platform for robust analysis of C/C++ code.
 It generates semantic code property graphs, a graph representation of code for cross-language code analysis.
-Semantic code property graphs are stored in an in-memory graph database.
+Semantic code property graphs are stored in a custom graph database.
 This allows code to be mined using search queries formulated in a domain-specific query language based on the graph traversal language Gremlin.